Applicita/Orleans.Results/README.md

 The result pattern solves a common problem: it returns an object indicating success or failure of an operation instead of throwing exceptions (see [why](#why) below).

-This implementation leverages [immutability in Orleans](https://github.com/dotnet/orleans/blob/b7bb116ba4f98b64428d449d26f20ea37d3501b6/src/Orleans.Serialization.Abstractions/Annotations.cs#L430) to optimize performance.
+This implementation leverages [immutability to optimize performance](#immutability-and-performance).
+Even though it is fully tested (100% code coverage), Orleans.Results will remain in preview until Orleans 4 is GA.

 ## Basic usage